microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Revoke-EntraBetaSignedInUserAllRefreshToken.md

 ```

 ## Description
-the Revoke-EntraBetaSignedInUserAllRefreshToken cmdlet invalidates the refresh tokens issued to applications for the current user.
+The Revoke-EntraBetaSignedInUserAllRefreshToken cmdlet invalidates the refresh tokens issued to applications for the current user.
 The cmdlet also invalidates tokens issued to session cookies in a browser for the user.
 The cmdlet operates by resetting the refreshTokensValidFromDateTime user property to the current date and time.